yegamble/myTimeGoogleCalendarSync/README.md

 # myGoogleCalendar
-This is to port over my shifts from Target into my personal Google Calendar.
+A simple program to copy my shifts from Target myTime to Google Calendar.

 Hello all!
 I am using the Google Calendar API for this.
 If you would like to use this code.
 You MUST be a Google Cloud developer (its free) and get a google Auth Key.